 Homogenous population.
-There is very little racial or ethnic diversity with a majority of residents identifying as Caucasian (white).
-This is similar, but not identical to the county.
-Ninety-two percent of Union County's residents identify as Caucasian (white) while 83 percent in the State of Ohio identify as Caucasian (white).
+There is very little racial or ethnic diversity with a majority of residents identifying as White alone in 2020.
+This is higher than the county and the state.
+85 percent of Union County's residents identify as White alone while 77 percent in the State of Ohio identify as White alone.